Truth and Reconciliation Week 2022

-Bishop’s University, Champlain College – Lennoxville, Université de Sherbrooke and the Cégep de Sherbrooke invite their communities as well as the general public to take part in a series of activities to raise awareness about the present and past realities of Indigenous Peoples from September 26 to 30, and to participate in a large commemorative walk on the occasion of the National Day for Truth and Reconciliation, also known as “Orange Shirt Day” (September 30).
+Bishop’s University, Champlain College – Lennoxville, Université de Sherbrooke, Cégep de Sherbrooke and Cégep de Granby invite their communities as well as the general public to take part in a series of activities to raise awareness about the present and past realities of Indigenous People from September 25 to 30, and to participate in a large commemorative walk on the occasion of the National Day for Truth and Reconciliation, also known as “Every Child Matters”.

 Program